ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/plastic_bucket/plastic_bucket_with_lid/plastic_bucket_with_lid.md

 ![001](textures/001.png)

-With a 5 Gallon plastic bucket that has a lid, or a make shift lid out of cardboard, we can easily put organic nutrient solution that we keep in a 1 gallon jug or other wide and deep container inside of the 5 Gallon bucket.
+With a 5 Gallon plastic bucket that has a lid, or a make shift lid out of cardboard, we can easily put nutrient solution that we keep in a 1 gallon jug or other wide and deep container inside of the 5 Gallon bucket.

 We then place our plant on top of our bucket cover hole or make shift cover that has a hole that allows the roots to descend.